What are Liquid Funds

 Top 10 Best Liquid Mutual Funds

-Here are some of the best liquid funds for you to compare on the basis of 3-year annualised return and expense ratio —
+Here are some of the best liquid funds to invest in 2026.
+You can check the funds and compare them on the basis of 3-year annualised return and expense ratio —

 Note: The above values can fluctuate, so it's a good idea to check them regularly to stay updated on their performance.